Top 10 Biggest Disadvantages of Being Left Handed

 6 Left-handed people are more likely to be embarrassed

-Left handed people tend to be more conscious about doing something wrong.
-There is a behavioral study that 46 left-handed people and 66 right-handed people were tested, showing that people who are left-handed agreed to being shy and embarrassed more than people who are left-handed.
-I guess this explains that I'm an introvert then.
+Left-handed people tend to be more conscious about doing something wrong.
+A behavioral study tested 46 left-handed people and 66 right-handed people, showing that left-handed individuals agreed more with statements about being shy and easily embarrassed.
+I guess this explains why I'm an introvert.

 7 Left-handed people are more prone to being scared

 Being left-handed is more linked to experiencing post-traumatic stress disorders.
-It's more likely to experience this effect the more you tend to be left handed.
-This is because most left-handed people are more right brain dominant than right-handed people, which is connected to emotions.
-So, think twice before you watch a scary movie or watching something that has jump scares!
+It's more likely to experience this effect the more strongly left-handed you are.
+This is because most left-handed people are more right-brain dominant than right-handed people, and the right brain is connected to emotions.
+So, think twice before you watch a scary movie or something that has jump scares!

 8 Left-handed people are more prone to anger issues

-Not only it is linked to anger issues, left handed people are also more likely to be pessimistic.
-I guess it has to do with our brain hemispheres short-circuiting everything up which is why we have a short fuse.
+Not only is it linked to anger issues, but left-handed people are also more likely to be pessimistic.
+I guess it has to do with our brain hemispheres short-circuiting everything, which is why we have a short fuse.

 9 Left-handed people can't use scissors well